 Donating blood can be very helpful for those who were harmed during the hurricane and lost a lot of blood.
 People throughout the country are being urged to donate blood so it can be transferred to the islands and cities hit by Hurricane Irma.

-The hurricane compelled them to cease all blood donations as a local blood supply.
-Therefore they are now requesting help from the rest of the country.
-All blood types are needed.
-Additionally, platelet donations and O-negative blood are especially needed.
+The hurricane compelled them to cease all blood donations as a local blood supply; therefore, they are now requesting help from the rest of the country.
+All blood types are needed, and Additionally, platelet donations and O-negative blood are especially needed.

 During a natural disaster like a storm, essentials like furniture, bedding, and clothing are frequently lost or destroyed.
 Stores may not reopen immediately, and supplies of essentials may be short, making it difficult to replace them.
-If possible, contact loved ones in the impacted areas to find out what they require before sending household goods their way.
+Contact loved ones in the impacted areas to find out what they require before sending household goods.